article background

 5. Any additional charges are listed in this part of the bill.
 This customer was charged a 50c card payment fee, plus 5c GST.

 7. This is the tariff breakdown of your bill.
 Gas hot water customers are usually charged on a ‘block rate tariff’ for their usage.
 In this case, the customer paid 3.139 c/Lt for the first 1,801 litres and 1.654 c/Lt for the rest of their water usage.
 This is in addition to a daily supply charge of 31.301 cents per day.
 When you add up each of these costs over the 90-day period, this customer’s hot water usage cost them $155.31.
-After factoring in GST, the total comes to $170.84.
+After factoring in GST, the grand total came to $170.84.

 8. This column provides everything you need to get in touch with Origin Energy.
 These services are free, so don’t hesitate to contact Origin if you have any concerns or queries about your bill.